 Offered in every department, NYTW internships are geared toward college students, graduate students and recent graduates interested in careers in arts administration.
 The ideal candidates are driven, self-starting individuals who are interested in learning from theatre professionals and contributing to a vibrant downtown community of artists.

 NYTW is committed to providing interns with structured and substantive experiential learning.
 Each intern is assigned to a specific department and staff supervisor.
 Occasional cross-departmental projects allow interns to gain insight into multiple areas of administrative work.
-In addition, the entire company of NYTW interns gathers every month for a lunchtime or evening mentoring event with an invited guest from the NYTW staff or the theatre community to discuss their work and share ideas.
+In addition, NYTW interns gather on a regular basis for lunchtime meetings or evening mentoring events with an invited guest from the NYTW staff or the theatre community to discuss their work and share ideas.

 The application period for Summer, Fall, and Full Season 2016 internships has closed.
 Check back soon for updates!